Prisoners are accommodated in single cells

 The Prisons Operation Manual specifies that each cell must have access to a working toilet.

-The prison administration provides hygiene products free of charge
+The prison service provides personal hygiene products free of charge

 Upon arrival, each prisoner receives a basic kit that includes: toothpaste, a toothbrush, soap, a 60ml shampoo, a comb, a ballpoint pen, paper and envelopes and, for females, sanitary supplies.

-The prison administration provides cleaning products free of charge
+The prison service provides cleaning products free of charge

 yes, once a week